jmaerte/persistent-homology/index.md

 #### Algorithm

-As presented by Edelsbrunner and Harer in [2] we can see that once the filtration is calculated, the task of determining persistent homology of it is given through plain matrix reduction over the field of two elements with some restrictions.
+As presented by Edelsbrunner and Harer in [2] we can see that once the filtration is calculated, the task of determining Persistent Homology of it is given through plain matrix reduction over the field of two elements with some restrictions.

 That reduction is implemented in such a way that we do not need to hold the complete matrix all calculation long.
 Only if we have a column vector that is still needed, i.e. it having a trailing 1, we save it.
-Otherwise it is either a linear combination of the ones we already saved and can be discarded or it can successively be reduced to an independent vector with a trailing 1.
+Otherwise it is either a linear combination of the ones we already saved and can be discarded or it can successively be reduced to a remaining independent vector with a trailing 1.

 This is a very important trick we make use of there, because saving the whole matrix at one time, even though it is sparse in general, is already near to impossible for a medium sized filtration.